CircuitSetup/Remote/Electronics/README.md

 8) Select a "product description" (eg. "Movie prop") and click "Save to cart".
 Then finalize your order.

 JLC probably won't have the battery monitor IC LC709204FXE-01TBG (U4) in stock.
 Either you pre-order this, or order the board without the battery monitor feature.
 It is fully functional otherwise.

+For battery monitoring, a JST PH connector (S2B-PH-K-S(LF)(SN), LCSC part number C173752) needs to be soldered on the bottom of the PCB.